inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v10.0.md

 This will ensure that all indices and their contents are based on the latest definitions and not out of date.

+#### Strict mappings

+Previously record and community mappins were dynamic, which means that any unknwon value could be added to it.
+This would be the case for custom elasticsearch dumper extensions.
+This dumpers need to be modified to dump those fields in new _custom fields_.
+Then the records and communities need to be re-indexed.

+\`\`\`shell
+# destroy the current indices
+pipenv run invenio index destroy --yes-i-know pipenv run invenio index init

+# once you have configured your new custom fields
+invenio rdm-records custom-fields init -f <field name> -f <field name>
+invenio communities custom-fields init -f <field name> -f <field name>

+# reindex records
+pipenv run invenio rdm-records rebuild-index pipenv run invenio communities rebuild-index
+\`\`\`

-As soon as the indices have been rebuilt, the entire migration is complete! :partying_face:
+As soon as the records have been reindexed, the entire migration is complete! :partying_face:

+Additionally, the following section will contain an explanation on how to use the new administration panel.

 ### Accessing the Administration panel